Cafe Rowan

 Restaurant in Portland, Oregon, U.S.

 Cafe Rowan is a farm-to-table restaurant in Portland, Oregon, United States.
-Owner Spencer Ivankoe opened the restaurant on César E Chávez Boulevard in southeast Portland's Creston-Kenilworth neighborhood in 2020, during the COVID-19 pandemic.
+Owner Spencer Ivankoe opened the restaurant on Campesinos Boulevard in southeast Portland's Creston-Kenilworth neighborhood in 2020, during the COVID-19 pandemic.
 It started with brunch service and launched a dinner menu in 2023.
 It has garnered a positive reception as a brunch destination.

 Description

-The farm-to-table restaurant Cafe Rowan operates on César E Chávez Boulevard at Holgate Boulevard in southeast Portland's Creston-Kenilworth neighborhood at the boundary with the Woodstock neighborhood.
+The farm-to-table restaurant Cafe Rowan operates on Campesinos Boulevard (formerly César E Chávez Boulevard) at Holgate Boulevard in southeast Portland's Creston-Kenilworth neighborhood at the boundary with the Woodstock neighborhood.
 The Portland Mercury has described the restaurant as "a bright space with an open kitchen that serves some supremely photogenic dishes".
 It has a seating capacity of 42 people, as well as outdoor seating.
 The patio is dog-friendly.
 The business is named after the owner's Labrador Retriever.

 Menu

 Brunch is served Wednesdays through Sundays.
 The menu includes variations of Eggs Benedict with Dungeness crab or Maine lobster, as well as French toast with bananas foster.
 Breakfast burritos have chorizo, roasted garlic potatoes, scrambled eggs, salsa macha, salsa verde, and cilantro-lime crema.
 The restaurant has also served cheddar grits with blackened shrimp, bacon-shallot jam, and Calabrian chili oil.
 Among breakfast sandwiches is the Dame, which has breakfast sausage, fried egg, manchego, gochujang, and Mama Lil's aioli.
 The bacon, egg and cheese sandwich has blueberry jam.
 Among toasts is The Avocado, which has spring peas, watermelon radish, and tahini with Meyer lemon.
 Cafe Rowan has also served Connecticut-style lobster rolls.
 The lobster roll sampler has Dungeness crab, Maine lobster, and Oregon bay shrimp.
 Drink options include coffee and mimosas with grapefruit or orange juice.

 The dinner menu has included kanpachi crudo with fennel pollen, pan con tomate with duck fat, prosciutto, and sea urchin.
 Drink options include cocktails and wine.
 Cafe Rowan has also offered pastries from the bakery Orange & Blossom.